as/signer/README.md

 ## Why not use Signer?

 You want the client to be able to validate the contents of the token, using the servers public key.
-Signer does not support this usecase at the time of writing.
-However, it may be feasible to support this in another version if there is pressing need.
+Signer does not support this usecase at the time of writing, and would require asymmetric public key encryption (which is an order of magnitude slower).

 You don't want the contents of the token to be encrypted.
-Typically, encryption and authentication are erroneously confused for each other.
-Signer authenticates and encrypts the ciphertext.
-If you don't want encryption but want authentication, it might be good to consider other schemes (but this is not likely).
-In the case of tokens, you usually want the ability to verify the token.
-Keep in mind that a client who has a plaintext authenticated token has no way to verify its integrity unless they use asymmetric scheme such as RSA or Elliptic Curve, but these are orders of magnitude slower that symmetric encryption, so the performance benefit of dropping encryption and using only authentication in your scheme is lost.
-This might be a good usecase for a third version of signer that puts the entire token's content into the unencrypted part of the AEAD if there is pressing need.
-At this time, the idea of this usecase is unlikely.
+It is typical to conflate encryption and authentication, but the two are not always necessary together.
+Signer both authenticates and encrypts the input.

-This particular implementation of Signer allows the user to pass in a nonce.
-Nonces should be randomly-generated, as they serve to mitigate a class of attacks that can be used to extract functions of the plaintext from the ciphertext when the same nonce is used more than once for a different plaintext input.
-We assume the user is fluent enough to not do this, as generating a deterministic nonce with different input requires more effort on behalf of the user than calling the Sign method with a nil nonce.
-However, if you don't trust your users to do this, you may want to implement your own signer type that has a different method signature disallowing a custom nonce input.
-In practice, this makes it harder for understanding developers to impelement sanity checks by generating and verifying test vectors.
-In this package, the user can pass in a nonce because there are certain cases where a token needs to be regenerated from the same message and nonce pair determinstically.
+You completely distrust the programmers.
+This implementation allows the user to pass in a nonce, which should be random if you want identical inputs to generate distinct outputs.
+Many "idiot-proof" crypto packages hide the nonce-generation away from the API.
+However, this makes testing a pain, and sometimes the use-case calls for a deterministic nonce.

 # Base64 Encoding